J Allard: Microsoft

 Allard co-founded the Xbox project in 1999, primarily focused on the Xbox software platform, Xbox Live, and recruiting third-party developers and publishers to support the program.
 He was later promoted to the position of CTO and CXO of the Entertainment and Devices Division.
-This role had Allard building a unified design team, an incubation & prototyping team called Alchemie Ventures and new product development such as Zune, Kin and Courier.
+This role had Allard building a unified design team, an incubation and prototyping team called Alchemie Ventures and new product development such as Zune, Kin and Courier.
 Throughout his career, Allard was an advocate for open standards serving on the Windows Sockets, IETF, IAB and W3C organizations.
 He often served as a media spokesperson for Microsoft as part of his product and standards work.